rchmura/vimeography/readme.txt

 = 1.0 =
 * Now using Vimeo's new API!
-* Themes are now standard Wordpress plugins and are able to be updated.
+* Themes are now standard WordPress plugins and are able to be updated.
 * Entire plugin was reworked, should be much quicker and more reliable.
 * Added linkifying to descriptions.
 URLs in descriptions are now clickable.
 * Added new colorpicker